Glasgow University Union: Activities

 The GUU is a social hub for the university, providing the largest billiard hall in the West End, bars, live entertainment and a nightclub.
 It is one of the largest licensed premises in Scotland with nine bars (and a tenth which is portable for use during functions).
-In addition, members can eat in the Servery, relax in the Drawing Room Coffee Shop (formerly the Smoking Room), purchase essentials in the Union Shop and take advantage of two libraries provided for study.
+In addition, members can eat in the Union Kitchen, relax in the Drawing Room Coffee Shop (formerly the Smoking Room) and take advantage of two libraries provided for study.

 The two libraries and the Reading Room, available for study and social events, are maintained by the Libraries Convener.
 The Elliot Library is named after former inter-war Cabinet Minister Walter Elliot; the Bridie Library after Osborne Mavor, physician, dramatist and founder of the Citizens Theatre, who wrote under the pseudonym, "James Bridie".
 A mural by Fyffe Christie hangs in the room, illustrating the West End Perk, a poem by Bridie.
 The Reading Room is dedicated to Donald Dewar, former President of the Union, Secretary of State for Scotland and First Minister of Scotland, and a portrait hangs there in his memory.